IBM-Cloud/DevOps-Services-Docs/tutorials/livesync/index.md

 ###Synchronize your local environment with Bluemix

 1. Open a command-line window.
-2. Sign in to Bluemix by typing your user ID and personal access token or IBM id password.
+2. Sign in to Bluemix by entering this command:

-    **Note**: A DevOps Services user ID can be either an IBM id or a federated ID (corporate ID).
-If you use federated authentication, you must use a personal access token instead of a password to log in to your Bluemix Live Sync command-line client.
-If you are not a corporate user with a federated ID, then your IBM id and password will work with all clients.
-For information about creating a personal access token, see [What’s federated authentication and how does it affect me?](https://developer.ibm.com/devops-services/2016/06/27/whats-federated-authentication-and-how-does-it-affect-me/)

   ```
   bl login
   ```

+   Enter your user ID and personal access token or your IBM id password.

+   **Note**: Your user ID for DevOps Services can be either an IBM id or a federated ID (corporate ID).
+If you use federated authentication, to log in to your Bluemix Live Sync command-line client, you must use a personal access token instead of a password.
+If you don't use federated authentication, your IBM id and password work with all clients.
+For more information about creating a personal access token, see [What's federated authentication and how does it affect me?](https://developer.ibm.com/devops-services/2016/06/23/whats-federated-authentication-and-how-does-it-affect-me/)

 3. View a list of your Bluemix projects: